National Capital District (Papua New Guinea): Governors

 The National Capital District did not have a decentralised administration with a Premier, as with the other provinces, prior to 1995; however, since the 1995 reforms of provincial governments it has been headed by a Governor, albeit one with more limited powers.

 Local-level governments

 Local-level governments of National Capital District are:

+Electorates

+In the National Parliament of Papua New Guinea, the National Capital District is represented by three open electorates and one provincial electorate.